OMRIFIJI/curiosity-mars-rover/README.md

 # Curiosity rover and simple Mars world

 ## Overview
-This is my fork of rover from
+This is my fork of curiosity mars rover ROSject from [this repository](https://bitbucket.org/theconstructcore/curiosity_mars_rover/src/master/curiosity_mars_rover_description/).
-[this repository](https://bitbucket.org/theconstructcore/curiosity_mars_rover/src/master/curiosity_mars_rover_description/).
+This package contains urdf model of NASA's Curiosity rover and a simple Mars world with rocks.
-I've moved it to ROS noetic, attached lidar to the rover and added several rocks on Mars terrain.
+I've moved this package to ROS noetic, attached lidar to the rover and added several rocks on Mars terrain.
+Be aware that lidar is located at an awkward spot.
+You probably want to change its location in *xacro* file.
 ![Preview iamge](preview.jpg)

 ## Dependencies